Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: Introduction

+The increasing demand for ubiquitous connectivity along with a high \textit{quality of service} is driving a rapid technological (r)evolution of the mobile wireless systems.
+Massive multiple-input multiple-output (mMIMO) is undoubtedly a key physical layer technology for the current fifth generation (5G) of mobile wireless networks~\cite{redbook}.
+By leveraging the joint coherent transmission/reception from a large number of active antenna elements, and a fully digital baseband processing at the base station (BS), mMIMO enables an aggressive spatial multiplexing of a large number of user equipments (UEs) in the same time-frequency resource.
+This leads to unprecedented levels of coverage, spectral, and energy efficiency.
+Moreover, the use of large number of antennas triggers, in most of the propagation environments, pleasant phenomena deriving from the \textit{law of the large numbers} which simplify signal processing and resource allocation, thus reducing the hardware complexity and the circuit power consumption.
+Nevertheless, uncontrollably increasing the number of active antenna elements to improve the data rates is an expensive and not energy-efficient solution as the total energy consumption scales linearly with the number of radio frequency (RF) chains while the data rates grows logarithmically utmost~\cite{Ng2012}.
 Reconfigurable intelligent surfaces (RISs) constitute an emerging affordable solution to aid other technologies in implementing energy-efficient communications systems, and better coping with harsh propagation environments~\cite{Basar2019,Huang2019,WuQ2019}.
 An RIS is a meta-surface consisting of low-cost, typically passive, tiny reflecting elements that can be properly configured on real-time to either focus the energy towards areas where coverage or additional capacity is needed, or to null the interfering energy in specific spatial points.
 Basically, an RIS has the ability to shape the propagation channel and create a smart radio environment~\cite{DiRenzo2020} so as to improve the overall performance of the communication system.
 Technically, each RIS element introduces a configurable phase-shift to an impinging EM wave, so that the resulting reflected beam is steered towards the desired direction.
-Beamforming is therefore carried out by the environment in addition to the active radiative system where the impinging wave is generated.
-While initially available RIS technology enabled the tuning of the phase-shift only of the reflected impinging waves, recently new types of RISs, nicknamed active RIS, have been introduced, with the capability of controlling both the amplitude and the phase of the reflected waves\footnote{Notice that the amplification is realized through simple reflection-type amplifiers, and no RF chains are needed (see \cite{ZhangZ2021} for further details).}~\cite{Long2021,ZhangZ2021}.
+Beamforming is therefore carried out by the environment in addition to the active radiative system where the impinging wave is generated. {Initially}, available RIS technology enabled the tuning of the phase-shift only of the reflected impinging waves, {and this kind of technology has been investigated in the literature to improve the performance of single-user and multiuser MIMO systems by finding the best phase configuration for the passive elements of the RIS\cite{Yan_JSAC2020,Ma_COMML2020,Liu_TVT2021}.
+Subsequently}, active RISs have been introduced, with the capability of controlling both the amplitude and the phase of the reflected waves\footnote{Notice that the amplification is realized through simple reflection-type amplifiers, and no RF chains are needed (see \cite{ZhangZ2023} for further details).}~\cite{Long2021,ZhangZ2023}.
+In this paper we investigate a system where a nonconventional BS which consists of a planar antenna array illuminating a built-in RIS serves multiple UEs in a cellular setup.
+Such a structure is herein coined as \textit{reconfigurable intelligent base station} (RIBS).
+The goal of the paper is to show indeed that thanks to the use of the RIBS the multiplexing capabilities and performance of conventional MIMO systems can be approached with a much smaller number of active antennas and RF chains.